 About two-thirds of hospital ED visits by privately insured individuals are avoidable, meaning 18 million visits to the emergency room each year could be effectively treated in the primary care setting, UnitedHealth Group found.

-What is the most common reason for emergency room visits?
+What causes the most emergency room visits?

 How do you know if an ER visit is avoidable?